microsoft/PowerToys/README.md

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

-### Known Issues

-- Color Picker at times won't work when PT is running elevated - [#5348](https://github.com/microsoft/PowerToys/issues/5348).
-We are currently working on a fix now for this.

 ### 0.29 - December 2020 Update

 Our goals for [v0.29 release cycle][github-release-link] were to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
 Due to the short dev cycle due to the holidays this month, larger work items will show up next release such as FZ editor improvements and three new plug-ins for PowerToys Run (service, regkey, system commands).